rafl/nanomsg-raw/README.md

 * `BUS`
 simple many-to-many communication
 * `REQREP`
-allows to build clusters of stateless services to process user requests
+allows one to build clusters of stateless services to process user requests
 * `PUBSUB`
 distributes messages to large sets of interested subscribers
 * `PIPELINE`
 aggregates messages from multiple sources and load balances them among many destinations
 * `SURVEY`
-allows to query state of multiple applications in a single go
+allows one to query state of multiple applications in a single go

 Scalability protocols are layered on top of transport layer in the network stack.
 At the moment, nanomsg library supports following transports: